-Once you know how to aim and execute basic shots, the next step is learning and controlling where the CB will go for the next shot.
-The most important goal in pool is to pocket the OB, but the 2nd most important goal is to leave the CB in a good spot to allow you to pocket the next and remaining OBs.
+It is very important to be able to predict and control where the CB will go.
+The most important goal in pool is to pocket the ball, but the 2nd most important goal is to leave the CB in a good spot to allow you to pocket the next and remaining balls.
 It is also important to predict CB motion when needing to detect and avoid a scratch, plan position routes, avoid "traffic" (obstacle balls), and to aim carom (kiss) shots and break-out (cluster separation) shots.

 Below is an illustration of reference directions useful for predicting the path of the CB.
 For more information, examples, and video demonstration links, see: Fundamentals - Part V: CB position control (Billiards Digest, January, 2009).